 - Go to your WordPress website admin panel

 - Select Plugins > Add New > Upload Plugin

 - Select Browse > locate on your computer the file “ez-white-label-master.zip” > Click Open > Install Now

 Who Is This Code For?

-If you’re in the business of building WordPress websites you might want to white label WordPress before delivering it to your client.
-In this WordPress tutorial I’m going to cover 7 WordPress functions that you can use to brand/white label WordPress in order to provide a more polished look to your theme.
+If you’re in the business of building WordPress websites you should consider white labeling WordPress before delivering the code to your client.
+In the code below I’m going to cover 7 WordPress functions that you can use to brand/white label WordPress in order to provide a more polished look to your theme.

 Learn From My Experience

 I used to include all of this code into the child theme’s functions.php file.
 Then as luck would have it, WordPress made some dashboard changes in version 3.8 which broke portions of the code.
 I then had to go to multiple websites and make the fix.
 Use the plugin mentioned above, but keep reading the tutorial to become familiar with the code and to learn where you will need to make the customizations to make it yours.